wp-plugins/wptouch/readme.txt

 * Fixed issue with default icon case
 * Fixed issue with switch code on systems with PHP4
 * Fixed issue related to fresh installs
-* Fixed issue with pre 2.7 versions of WordPress admin
 * Fixed issue with Android and the sub-header menu links not working